 Four female lions were lying under a huge teak tree as we were entering their territory, the bus could move close to this small herd because they were lying close to the dusty road.
 “These are female lions and they were lying in the shade after having the meal, they do not move much after the meal, “said Chandana.
 After all, it was mid-day they might be feeling the heat too, moving in the heat increases their body temperature and makes them more tired.

-The third zone we entered was reserved to animals that feed on grass and tree leaves better known as herbivores, donkey, ostrich, camel, African wild buffaloes, wild horse, hippopotamus, zebra and several other foreign animals can be spotted here.
+The third zone we entered was reserved for animals that feed on grass and tree leaves better known as herbivores, donkeys, ostrich, camels, African wild buffaloes, wild horses, hippopotamus, zebra and several other foreign animals can be spotted here.

 This is a great opportunity to spot a large number of animals within a short period of time.
 You are most likely to see all animals living in the park within the 1-hour drive.
 Especially if you travel with kids this is an ideal safari for you, because it might be difficult to spend about 4 hours with kids in a national park like Yala national park and Wilpattu travelling all the time on labyrinthine dusty and bumpy roads while looking for wild creatures, to make it worst the jeeps are not air-conditioned and you are exposed to a cloud of all the time.